School Leaver CV: Template, Examples & Writing Guide

 - Reduced excessive spending on office supplies by negotiating a discount with a new supplier, saving £200 per month.

-Pro Tip: If you have no experience at all, then be proactive.
+💡 Pro Tip: If you have no experience at all, then be proactive.
 There are plenty of ways to gain that all-important experience.
 Try volunteering for a local charity.
-Check if your school or college organises work experience placements, or contact the Prince’s Trust.
+Check if your school or college organises work experience placements, or contact the King’s Trust.
 Any experience you can get will be a boost to your CV.

-6. Show off your school leaver CV skills
+6. Show off relevant school-leaver CV skills

 - Start by reviewing the job advert and noting the specific skills it mentions.